centrapay/centrapay-docs/content/guides/payment-conditions.md

 3. **Repeat** the above steps when polling shows conditions have changed.

-## Additional Behaviours
+## Additional Behaviors

-The payment request status must always be polled after [accepting](https://docs.centrapay.com/api/payment-requests#accept-payment-condition-for-a-payment-request-experimental) or [declining](https://docs.centrapay.com/api/payment-requests#decline-payment-condition-for-a-payment-request-experimental) a condition as these actions may trigger the additional behaviours below.
+The payment request status must always be polled after [accepting](https://docs.centrapay.com/api/payment-requests#accept-payment-condition-for-a-payment-request-experimental) or [declining](https://docs.centrapay.com/api/payment-requests#decline-payment-condition-for-a-payment-request-experimental) a condition as these actions may trigger the additional behaviors below.

 - Conditions can be linked such that they are added or voided due to state changes on the [Payment Request](https://docs.centrapay.com/api/payment-requests#payment-request).
 Note that accepting or declining a voided condition will fail.
 - The [Patron Not Present extension](/guides/patron-not-present) may prevent the presentation of conditions that are impossible to satisfy such as checking photo ID.